bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/covenants-part-2.md

 It's like a connection between the real world and the blockchain.
 If something gets evaluated, how do you get the current price of a euro, how do you get the temperature, if there's a betting thing how do you get the end result of some soccer game, how do you get that in there?
 So I feel like it's just basically just a fancy word for an API call.
-So I guess a price API and you just at some point you're like, okay, API, what's the what's the price or value?
+So I guess a price API and you just at some point you're like, "okay, API, what's the what's the price or value?".
 Yeah, right.
 Thanks for joining.